 Lewisham Hospital is a general medical and surgical hospital of 175 beds and is owned and managed by the Sisters of the Little Company of Mary, perhaps better known as the Blue Sisters.
-It has large departments of medicine, surgery and orthopaedics; there is no obstetrics, paediatrics or open heart surgery.
+It has large departments of medicine, surgery and orthopaedics; there is no obstetrics or paediatrics.
 The Sisters have also provided at Lewisham the only Institute of Sports Medicine in Australia.